 Stop listening and start focusing on what you need to do in order to be healthy :)

-i have different siuation ! my family told me that i`m skinny but my friend telling me i`m fat !posted almost 2 years ago
+i have different siuation ! my family told me that i`m skinny but my friend telling me i`m fat !posted over 2 years ago

 No one says anything to me now because I had a baby a few years ago so they know they’d get smacked!
 LOL.
 But honestly, there would be jabs now and then growing up (which I find now to be detrimental to a child’s self esteem), and if I ever have a daughter I will never mention things like this.
 There’s no point.